-The Academic Affairs Division comprises the School of Arts and Education, the School of Business and Technology, the School of Health Careers, the School of Science and Mathematics, the Office of Distance Education, and the Library/Learning Resource Center.
+The Academic Affairs Division comprises the School of Arts and Education, the School of Business and Technology, the School of Health Careers, the School of Science and Mathematics, the Office of Distance Education, and the Library / Learning Resource Center.

-The Student Affairs Division comprises the Office of Enrollment Services, the Office of Student Success and Inclusion, the Office of Financial Aid, the Office of Communications, and Intercollegiate Athletics.
+The Student Affairs Division comprises the Office of Enrollment Services, the Office of Student Success and Inclusion, the Office of Financial Aid, and Intercollegiate Athletics.